owikle/topicmodeling/content/1-intro.md

 ### File Type

-{% capture text %}
-Two types of computer files: **Text** and **Binary**
+Generally, there is a distinction between two broad types of computer files: **text** or **binary**.

-- **Text Files** contain bytes that represent text characters organized in lines (e.g. `a`, `B`, space, tab, line breaks, etc.).
-It can be opened with a text editor to see the characters.
+- **Text Files** contain only bytes that represent text characters organized in lines (e.g. `a`, `B`, space, tab, line breaks, etc.).
+They can be opened with a text editor to see the characters.
+For example, TXT, CSV, HTML, or MD files.
 - **Binary Files** contain bytes that are NOT text characters.
-It will require software (other than a text editor) that can correctly interpret the bytes.
+They will require software (other than a text editor) that can correctly interpret the bytes.
 For example, a JPG image, MP3 sound file, or a ZIP compressed folder.

-(adapted from Evan Williamson's [File Type Notes](https://evanwill.github.io/_drafts/notes/file-types.html){:target='_blank'})
+(*adapted from Evan Williamson's [File Types Notes](https://evanwill.github.io/_drafts/notes/file-types.html){:target='_blank'}*)
-{% endcapture %}
-{% include card.md text=text header="Text and Binary Files" %}

-Plain text files are text files, i.e. contain only characters like `a`, `1`, `<`, `!`, etc.
+"Plain text" files are text files, i.e. contain only characters like `a`, `1`, `<`, `!`, etc.
-Some characters might be "hidden" control characters, such as tabs and line breaks.
+Some characters might be hidden control characters, such as tabs and line breaks.

-There are tools that make the process of transferring your text to plain text easier.
-If you are starting with images or pdfs, optical character recognition (OCR) is a good place to begin.
+Having text in this simple format enables it to be manipulated as data.
+However, most textual content is locked in the printed page, so the first step is to extract the information from digitized images.

 ### OCR (Optical Character Recognition)